Justice and Legal Thought

 - What is law?
 What is social justice?

 - To what extent does law advance or impede justice?

-- What can students do to advance justice?
+- What can students do to advance social justice?

 My JLT courses on philosophy, social justice and theory taught me the historical and modern context of the criminal justice system.
 My education from my majors would not have been nearly as colorful and complex if I had not taken JLT courses in complement.

 UMD's location near Annapolis, Baltimore and Washington, DC, provides unique opportunities for students to investigate justice as it pertains to real-world situations.
 Students have the opportunity to:

 - Take field trips to court rooms, law schools, Smithsonian institutions and the Kennedy Center;